 Q: What should I do with threads?

 A: Unless you cut the threads to accept the anodizing thickness, threads should be plugged or covered to keep them from being anodized.
-Remember the pitch diameter changes four times the build-up per surface.
-Also take into account that more anodizing will build-up on the peak of the thread than in the valley.
+Remember the pitch diameter changes four times the buildup per surface.
+Also consider that more anodizing will build up on the peak of the thread than in the valley.

 Anodizing, Sulfuric Acid

 MIL-A-8625 Type II, Classes 1 & 2 and AMS 2471

 The thickness of this anodize process is normally between 0.0001″ and 0.0006″ thick.
 The build-up is 1/2 of the total thickness since 1/2 of the anodizing layer penetrates the base metal.
 The aluminum oxide makes the surface of the aluminum harder and it keeps the naturally occurring oxide from rubbing off the aluminum onto your hands.
 Extra corrosion protection comes from the sealer which is applied after the anodizing by placing metal salts in the pores of the oxide coating.